maorin/sqlalchemy-dqlite/README.rst

 rqlite dialect for SQLAlchemy
 ==============================

-This is the rqlite dialect driver for SQLAlchemy.
+This is the dqlite dialect driver for SQLAlchemy.
+It was adapted from the driver for rqlite

 installation